-So, here’s a condition which we here at IndulgeYourPet are about 100% certain that most pet owners never knew existed until their vet first mentioned that this cold be what is giving their dog so much trouble.
+So, here’s a condition that we here at IndulgeYourPet are 100% certain that most pet owners never knew existed until their vet first mentioned that this could be what is giving their dog so much trouble.
+This is why we wanted to take a moment and discuss what it might be like to own a dog suffering from this condition; this way, you can better prepare yourself for what’s to come.

 After all…

-For most of us, our pets are very much a part of our families which means that if they do get sick or injured, we’ll stop at nothing to make sure that the get the best care that they deserve and any treatment that is required so that they can become healthy again.
+For most of us, our pets are very much a part of our families, which means that if they do get sick or injured, we’ll stop at nothing to make sure that they get the best care that they deserve and any treatment that is required so that they can become healthy again.
+In our experience, the best way you can be sure that your pet is getting the best care is by becoming an educated owner and having at least a basic understanding of what your dog is going through.
+So, without further ado, let’s dive right in.

 Megaesophagus in Dogs

-As you probably know, is the muscular tube from the mouth/throat to the stomach.
-That means that the food and liquid that the dog ingests is not able to reach the stomach and the dog is not able to attain any nutrients from the food.
-Subsequently the food and liquids get balled up together and regurgitated.
+Megaesophagus in dogs is a neuromuscular disease.
+This means that it is related to nerves and muscles at the same time.
+In this case, the esophagus gets more significant than it should be.
+As you probably know, the esophagus is the muscular tube from the mouth/throat to the stomach.
+That means that the food and liquid the dog ingests cannot reach the stomach, and the dog cannot attain any nutrients.
+Subsequently, the food and drinks get balled up together and regurgitated.

 And while…